Tek Sing: Name

-The book The Legacy of the Tek Sing, authored by the vessel's salvor Michael Hatcher and maritime historian Nigel Pickford, suggests her Chinese name to be 的惺, meaning "True Star".
+The book The Legacy of the Tek Sing, authored by the vessel's salvor Michael Hatcher and maritime historian Nigel Pickford, suggests her Chinese name was 的惺, meaning "True Star".
 However, according to Chinese historian Li Bozhong, the exact Chinese name of the vessel is not known and no mention of the ship was made in Chinese records.
 Taiwanese historian Chen Kuo-tung called the Chinese name offered by The Legacy of the Tek Sing "inexplicable" in Chinese.
 In contemporary British records, the vessel is named Teek Seeun.
 Chen speculated that the name was rendered through the Amoy dialect and suggested the alternative name 得順.
 The great loss of life associated with the sinking has led to the Tek Sing being referred to in modern times as the " of the East".

 Sinking

 Sailing from the port of Amoy (now Xiamen in Fujian, China), in 1822, the Tek Sing was bound for Batavia, Dutch East Indies (now Jakarta, Indonesia) laden with a large cargo of porcelain goods and 1,600 Chinese immigrants.
 After a month of sailing, the Tek Sings captain, Io Tauko, decided to attempt a shortcut through the Gaspar Strait between the Bangka-Belitung Islands, and ran aground on a reef.
 The junk sank in about 30 m of water.